 Planning to acquire technology equipment or software?
 This is the first step in that process.
 Accessibility and Security reviews are required as part of the University's effort to comply with the state and federal laws that require campuses within the CSU system to meet accessibility and security guidelines.
 The University wants to assure that anyone who is admitted to the university or works for the university has no physical constraints in pursuing their education or in being able to fulfill their responsibilities.
 The University cannot guarantee 100% compliance with all needs and concerns, but every effort will be made to achieve compliance or alternatively, accommodation.

 This E&IT Procurement form is intended to document that process and enable those who are planning a technology purchase to complete the process as expeditiously as possible.
-In the event of a high-impact purchase request, the staff handling the ATI procurement processes may need to work directly with you, the purchase requestor, to complete an appropriate purchase; however, this should not be a common practice, but rather an uncommon situation.
+In the event of a high-impact purchase request, the staff handling the ATI procurement processes may need to work directly with you, the purchase requestor, to complete an appropriate purchase.

 Accessible IT Procurement Frequently Asked Questions

 - What items are excluded from E&IT reviews?